*There will be no rehearsal. Please arrive in the Armory by 8:15 a.m. ET on August 9.

 The master's degree and the educational specialist degree are conferred with the candidates standing at their seats.
 At the signal, they follow their marshal to the stage.
 The president presents the diploma.
 The candidate then returns to his/her seat and is seated.

 When the baccalaureate and associate degrees are conferred, the candidates in each college/school are asked to rise and stand at their seats while they are presented to the president.
 They remain standing until all baccalaureate and associate candidates have been presented.
 The president then confers the degrees and the entire group is seated.
 At the signal, they follow their marshal to the stage where they receive their diploma cover.
 The second row of graduates rises and follows the first row, and so on.
 After receiving their diploma cover, graduates move to the front and center of the stage and descend the steps in the direction of their section, return to their seats, and are seated.

-Diplomas for all candidates who do not attend commencement will be mailed to the graduate's "Diploma" address and/or "Permanent" address approximately four to six weeks after the May ceremonies conclude.
+Diplomas for all candidates who do not attend commencement will be mailed to the graduate's "Diploma" address and/or "Permanent" address approximately four to six weeks after the August ceremony.
 To ensure the correct mailing address for your diploma, please indicate your diploma address on the Graduation Tab under Diploma Mailing Address.